epfl-ada/ada-2024-project-madayam/README.md

 4. The time gap between the original and the remake.

-5. The contextual drifts that may be in the remade version, which can be determined using LLMs.
+5. The contextual drifts that may be in the remade version, can be determined using LLMs.

-We can formalize this section as follows: "What is the joint/difference-of the distribution of the original movie and the remakes?"
+We can formalize this section as follows: "What is the joint/difference of the distribution of the original movie and the remakes?"

 ## Datasets